-When the police finally release Justin he discovers that they are not the only ones interested in the Amsterdam printing shop—Harley had some partners who want to know where the printing plates are, and they don’t treat Justin any better than the upstate cops did.
-In fact, they don’t seem to care much what happens to Justin so long as they get the plates.
+When the police finally release Justin he discovers the police are not alone in their interest in the Amsterdam printing shop—Harley had partners who want the printing plates, and they treat Justin as poorly as the upstate cops did.
+In fact, they don’t seem to care much what happens to Justin if it leads them to the plates.

 “Don’t Look Behind You” is a cleverly plotted story that takes you in one direction only to quickly and smoothly swerve into another, and then another.
 It opens with a raw slash of narrative: